 Data Collection Methods

 Two visits from nurse researchers are used and this allows the parents to comment on the experience.
 The article does not adequately state what the questionnaires ask or how long they are.
 It also does not state if the three questionnaires are different or all the same.
 Direct interviews seem to be the most appropriate method with this study.
-Also, it states that only written in comments on the open ended questions are analyzed in this study which may affect the outcome of the results.
+Also, it states that only thewritten in comments on the open ended questions are analyzed in this study which may affect the outcome of the results.
 Reliability and validity of the tools are not stated or addressed in the article (Franck, Oulton, & Bruce, 2011).

 Data Analysis